adityapolicepatil/Spring-ecommerce/README.md

 Create a new MySQL database.
 Update the application.properties file with your MySQL credentials.

-Build and run the application:"\n" mvn clean install mvn spring-boot:run
+Build and run the application: mvn clean install mvn spring-boot:run